sidtheone/fat-dash-fix/README.md

 # fat-dash-fix
 Temporary script to support fat-dash for kovaaks aim trainer

+As this is temporary, and a script , I take no resposibility of improper usage and loss of data due to this script.
+Please take proper care while running.

 Usage
 Download and install Python 2.7 and add python to path